electronicayciencia/TNC-Telnet/README.md

 EA5SW           ea5sw.ddns.net       6300
 ```

-This file must be in the same directory where you start the program.
-You can also set the path in the command line options.

 Format is space-separated.
-Lines that start with `#` are ignored.
+Empty lines and lines starting with `#` are ignored.

+This file must be in the programs directory.
+Otherwise, you can set the path with the command line options.

 ### Command line